 During the 2nd week of the Attractive Cities summer school held at the University of Milano-Bicocca, Jim Macneil organised an Urban Reconnaissance workshop with Chiara Vitrano (PhD, GSSI) and the students.
-We chose the neighbourhoods Isola and Porta Garibaldi as our areas of exploration, given the massive urban projects and transformations that have been taking place over the past decade.
+We chose the neighborhoods Isola and Porta Garibaldi as our areas of exploration, given the massive urban projects and transformations that have been taking place over the past decade.

 Selecting from the remaining city definitions, Chiara and I thought City of Signs would make for an interesting walk.
 We found the style of font of the shop facades easily indicated whether the shop had been there previously - a traditional style font, or if it was part of the new restaurants and shops inhabiting the area.
 Also, using English words such as “Food and Craft Beer” can be seen as a trend with the new and younger demographic settling in the area.
 This part of the city was quite desolate in the day, but in the evening the signs light up and the area becomes a hot spot for locals and is starting to become an evening destination for tourists as well.

 One of the more interesting things we noticed was, as Chiara explained to me, supposed to be a phone charging station located in a piazza in Isola.
 Instead it was packed with blankets and several other items for the homeless.
 While this was outside the scope of the City of Signs, and could be characterised as the Spontaneous City, it was an observation that really struck us.

 As we left Isola and crossed the less touristic overpass of Garibaldi Station, we noticed there was a big message in English on a building (albeit a little difficult to comprehend at first), clearly an advertisement for foreign investors to scoop up profitable office space next to the station.
 What does this say to local businesses about who this area is for?